 (e) Exceeding a Volatile Organic Compound (VOC) emission standard, operational requirement, control requirement or VOC content limitation established by OAR 340 division 232;

-(f) Failing to timely submit a complete ACDP annual report;
+(f) Failing to timely submit a complete ACDP annual report or permit attachment annual report;

-(g) Failing to timely submit a certification, report, or plan as required by rule or permit, unless otherwise classified;
+(g) Failing to timely submit a certification, report, or plan as required by rule, permit or permit attachment, unless otherwise classified;

 (h) Failing to timely submit a complete permit application or permit renewal application;

+(i) Failing to submit a timely and complete air toxics emissions inventory as required under OAR 340-245-0005 through 340-245-8060;

+(j) Failing to comply with any requirement of a community engagement plan as required under OAR 340-245-0005 through 340-245-8060, unless otherwise classified;

-(i) Failing to comply with the open burning requirements for commercial, construction, demolition, or industrial wastes in violation of OAR 340-264-0080 through 0180;
+(k) Failing to comply with the open burning requirements for commercial, construction, demolition, or industrial wastes in violation of OAR 340-264-0080 through 0180;

-(j) Failing to comply with open burning requirements in violation of any provision of OAR 340 division 264, unless otherwise classified; or burning materials in a solid fuel burning device, fireplace, trash burner or other device as prohibited by OAR 340-262-0900(2).
+(l) Failing to comply with open burning requirements in violation of any provision of OAR 340 division 264, unless otherwise classified; or burning materials in a solid fuel burning device, fireplace, trash burner or other device as prohibited by OAR 340-262-0900(2).

-(k) Failing to replace, repair, or modify any worn or ineffective component or design element to ensure the vapor tight integrity and efficiency of a stage I or stage II vapor collection system;
+(m) Failing to replace, repair, or modify any worn or ineffective component or design element to ensure the vapor tight integrity and efficiency of a stage I or stage II vapor collection system;

-(l) Failing to provide timely, accurate or complete notification of an asbestos abatement project;
+(n) Failing to provide timely, accurate or complete notification of an asbestos abatement project;

-(m) Failing to perform a final air clearance test or submit an asbestos abatement project air clearance report for an asbestos abatement project;
+(o) Failing to perform a final air clearance test or submit an asbestos abatement project air clearance report for an asbestos abatement project;

-(n) Violating on road motor vehicle refinishing rules contained in OAR 340-242-0620; or
+(p) Violating on road motor vehicle refinishing rules contained in OAR 340-242-0620; or

-(o) Failing to comply with an Oregon Low Emission Vehicle reporting, notification, or warranty requirement set forth in OAR division 257;
+(q) Failing to comply with an Oregon Low Emission Vehicle reporting, notification, or warranty requirement set forth in OAR division 257;

-(p) Failing to register as a regulated party in the Oregon Clean Fuels Program under OAR 340-253-0100(1) and (4), when the person is a producer or importer of blendstocks, as those terms are defined in OAR 340-253-0040;
+(r) Failing to register as a regulated party in the Oregon Clean Fuels Program under OAR 340-253-0100(1) and (4), when the person is a producer or importer of blendstocks, as those terms are defined in OAR 340-253-0040;

-(q) Failing to submit a broker designation form under OAR 340-253-0100(3) and (4)(c);
+(s) Failing to submit a broker designation form under OAR 340-253-0100(3) and (4)(c);

-(r) Failing to keep records under OAR 340-253-0600 when the records relate to obtaining a carbon intensity under OAR 340-253-0450; or
+(t) Failing to keep records under OAR 340-253-0600 when the records relate to obtaining a carbon intensity under OAR 340-253-0450; or

-(s) Failing to keep records related to obtaining a carbon intensity under OAR 340-253-0450; or
+(u) Failing to keep records related to obtaining a carbon intensity under OAR 340-253-0450; or

-(t) Failing to submit an annual compliance report under OAR 340-253-0100(8).
+(v) Failing to submit an annual compliance report under OAR 340-253-0100(8).

 (3) Class III:

-(a) Failing to perform testing or monitoring required by a permit, rule or order where missing data can be reconstructed to show compliance with standards, emission limitations or underlying requirements;
+(a) Failing to perform testing or monitoring required by a permit, permit attachment, rule or order where missing data can be reconstructed to show compliance with standards, emission limitations or underlying requirements;

 (b) Constructing or operating a source required to have a Basic Air Contaminant Discharge Permit without first obtaining the permit;